-Lewis never clearly formulated his argument that non-Humean accounts of chances failed to account for why (PP) obtains.
+Lewis never clearly formulated his argument that non-Human accounts of chance failed to rationalize adherence to (PP).
 His complaint is raised only in the following passage:

 Be my guest - posit all the primitive unHumean whatnots you like.
 (I only ask that your alleged truths should supervene on being.)
 But play fair in naming your whatnots.
 Don't call any alleged feature of reality "chance" unless you've already shown that you have something, knowledge of which could constrain rational credence.
 I think I see, dimly but well enough, how knowledge of frequencies and symmetries and best systems could constrain rational credence.
 I don't begin to see, for instance, how knowledge that two universals stand in a certain special relation N could constrain rational credence about the future coinstantiation of those universals (1994, 484).